On vector bundle manifolds with spherically symmetric metrics: A natural Riemannian structure

 A problem of the same kind is to try to find other sections $e:M\rr E$ which embed $M$ as a totally geodesic submanifold $e(M)=M^e$ of the Riemannian manifold $(E,\mg_{_{M,E}})$.
 It is easy to deduce the canonical decomposition (notice $e^*{\pi^\star}{D}^{^E}e^*\xi={D}^{^E}e$)

 Hence we have a description of $T_{e_x}M^e\subset T_{e_x}E$ for each $x\in M$.
 We end this section with a particular case (which might induce further relevant study).
-It is interesting since it gives a geometric meaning for what indeed may be called the \textit{half-curvature} equation: \begin{prop} (i) Let $\varphi_1,\varphi_2$ be constants and suppose that $R^Ee=0$.
+It is interesting since it brings into the equations a new general Hessian operator $H^{^E}$. \begin{prop} (i) Let $\varphi_1,\varphi_2$ be constants and suppose that $R^Ee=0$.
 Then $M^e$ is a totally geodesic submanifold of $E$ if and only if

 (ii) Let $\varphi_1,\varphi_2$ be constants and suppose that $e_0$ is a $D^{^E}$-parallel section.
 Then the translation map $t:E\lrr E$, $t(e)=e+e_0$, is an invariant map of $\na^{^{M,E}}$. \end{prop} \begin{proof} (i) Letting $X^h+{D}^{^E}_Xe$ and $Y^h+{D}^{^E}_Ye$ be any two vectors tangent to $M^e$, then the condition is that the following vector must also be tangent to the same submanifold: